AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 - Invite tenants to the community and confirm those invitations.

+#### Community owner

+The tenant administrator that creates a community becomes the community owner.
+This user becomes the only user that can:

-- Remove tenants from the community.
+- Remove other tenants from the community.

 - Delete the community.

-	**Note:** Only the owning tenant can delete the community.

 ## <a name="roles-pi-server"></a>PI Server counterpart